Smana/smana.github.io/content/en/post/dagger-intro/index.md

 <center><img src="dagger-cache-kubernetes.png" height="600" alt=""></center>

-### 🤖 GitHub Actins and Self-Hosted Runners
+### 🤖 GitHub Actions and Self-Hosted Runners

 Dagger integrates well with most CI platforms.
 Indeed we just need to run a `dagger` command.
-In this article, we use the [Action](https://github.com/dagger/dagger-for-github) for GitHub Actions.
+In this article, we use the [**Action**](https://github.com/dagger/dagger-for-github) for GitHub Actions.

 ```yaml
   kubernetes-validation: